-You should not donate blood during the trial or take part in other studies that involve blood sampling or the administration of drugs or vaccines, including trials testing other preventative interventions for COVID-19.
-Once you have received a boost dose of vaccine in this study, you will also not be able to receive the boost dose that you were originally planned to receive through the national immunisation programme.
+You should not donate blood during the trial or take part in other studies that involve blood sampling or the administration of drugs or vaccines, including trials testing other preventive interventions for COVID-19.
+Once you have received two vaccines in this study, you will also not be able to receive any routine immunisation against COVID-19 that becomes available during your participation - more information about this is included below.